A Criminal Mind: Longevity

-In 2018, "A Criminal Mind" was certified as a Platinum Single in Canada, surpassing a combined 80,000 physical 7", 12" single and digital downloaded units sold.
+In 2018, "A Criminal Mind" was certified as a platinum single in Canada, surpassing a combined 80,000 physical 7", 12" single and digital downloaded units sold.
 Gowan was presented with the plaque on stage during a concert at Caesars Windsor in Windsor.

 Music video

 Upon completion of recording for the album, Gowan collaborated with videographer Rob Quartly to create a music video for the song.
 They spent two months together, during which they created "a ground-breaking video" with a unique treatment according to Keith Sharp, as well as a music video for the song "(You're A) Strange Animal".

 In an interview with Nick Krewen of Music Express magazine, Gowan stated that "videos can be powerful but they are so misused" and that he was "really happy" with the result for this video.
 Music critic John Griffin of The Gazette referred to as an "amazing video".
 It won the Juno Award for Best Video at the 1985 Juno Awards.
 Other nominees included the video for "(You're A) Strange Animal" from the same album, also produced by Quartly, and a third video produced by Quartly, for the song "Never Surrender" by Corey Hart.
 That year, the song was nominated for the Juno Award for Single of the Year, which was won by Corey Hart for "Never Surrender".

 Don Oates, vice president of sales and marketing for Columbia Records, stated that the music video was pivotal in the song receiving airplay in Canada.
 In an article in The Gazette, Martin Siberok stated that "the role of video" was key to the song appearing on record charts.
 Kirk LaPointe of Billboard magazine stated that Gowan was the "clearest beneficiary" of the existence of MuchMusic (which had launched in September 1984) as the album Strange Animal achieved double platinum status and Gowan emerged as a "hit domestic artist".
 In addition, Gowan appeared on a spot for the channel to emphasize that his song is about a criminal mind that needs understanding, while a criminal act is another matter entirely.
 Despite his domestic success and the album's United States release in May 1985, the song received little airplay in the United States.

+Canadian voice actor Len Carlson, who contributed to numerous animated series as well as being a longstanding voice for Kraft Canada, opens the music video with a dramatic voiceover introduction.